semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ![](static/table-sticky-2.png)

-## Loading
+## Loading filtered or sorted data

-Use [Spin](/components/spin/spin) when filtering, sorting, or searching data.
+Use [SpinContainer](/components/spin-container/spin-container) when filtering, sorting, or searching data.
 If data loading is fast, skip this state.

 **Use it when:**